isabella232/OfficeDocs-O365ServiceDescriptions-pr.pt-BR/Office365-ServiceDescriptions/office-365-platform-service-description/help-and-training.md

 ## <a name="feature-availability"></a>Disponibilidade do recurso

-Para exibir a disponibilidade de recursos nos planos, nas opções autônomas e nas soluções locais, consulte [Microsoft 365 and Office 365 Platform Service Description](office-365-platform-service-description.md).
+Para exibir a disponibilidade de recursos entre planos, opções autônomas e soluções locais, consulte a descrição do serviço de plataforma do [Microsoft 365 e do Office 365.](office-365-platform-service-description.md)